Omycron83/Notes/Temp/Vorschrieb.md

 - picture of the latest global conference

-- Foregrouind:
+- Foregrouind: green poster hshwoing
-- Middleground: line of people in sand successively taking paint brush green containers from man in white, traditional arab clothing
+- Middleground: line of people in sand successively taking paint brush green containers from man in white, traditional arab clothing, with a spilled container showing that its green paint
 - Line, we see a woman in green shirt and green heals as well as long hair
-- The people
+- The people appear to be smiling, and two of them who took are dancing and away, as can be seen by a note originating from one of the mens mouth
+- However, moving on to background, see factories with large furnaces spewing black smoke into air

+-> COP -> Co